undus5/undus/content/posts/reading-sicp.md

 not the original one, but the JavaScript Edition, took me about 4 months.
-I started from the original version, but kept feeling frustrated about the syntax of Scheme and those outdated jargons, so I switched to the JS Edition since the middle part of chapter two, it's much easier to read, although I don't kinda like JavaScript either as many others on the internet.
+I started from the original version, but kept feeling frustrated about the syntax of Scheme and those outdated jargons, so I switched to the JS Edition since the middle part of chapter two, it's much easier to read, although I don't kinda like JavaScript.

 So what did I learn?
 Can't say there's a lot tbh, because I didn't remember much about the examples from the book, but truly get something.
 I'm being more familiar